ptvan/ptvan.github.io/_posts/2025-01-07-multimodal-data-integration.md

 #### Manually modeling the datasets together

 The conceptual overlap approach above isn't very sophisticated.
-For example, it doesn't quantify the relative _importance_ of predictors.
+For example, we only get _which_ predictors may be relevant, not their relative _importance_ of predictors.
+This can be addressed by manually specifying a model that covers both datasets, which would also give you quantitative results like confidence intervals and p-values.
+The usual modeling caveats of normalization and scaling, picking the right underlying distribution(s) apply.

 #### Factor analysis